Practicum Placement and Preceptor Selection

 Q: When can I start accumulating my practicum hours?

-A: Most, if not all, of our HSM students are also working full time.
-It is very important for students to spend time with supervisors in order to describe the HSM program and gain support from your supervisor to complete the course work.
-Most healthcare leaders value advanced education for their employees and many offer tuition assistance in support of this education.
-In addition, most students complete their practicum courses at their workplace and are able to successfully negotiate the time necessary to complete the requirements and hours.
-The HSM faculty are available to meet and/or speak with supervisors at any time to help you negotiate.
+Yes.
+Most, if not all, of our HL students are also working full time and are successful in balancing work and school responsibilities.
+In addition, most healthcare leaders value advanced education for their employees and many offer tuition assistance in support of this education.
+Most students complete their practicum courses at their workplace and are able to successfully negotiate the time necessary to complete the requirements and hours.
+Our HL faculty is available to meet and/or speak with supervisors and potential preceptors at any time to help you negotiate your practicum.